 Individuals involved with manufacturing and distribution operations can face even greater penalties.
 Depending on the quantity and types of substances involved, a conviction can result in a mandatory 20-year prison sentence or even life imprisonment.
 These offenses also carry fines as high as $1 million.

-If you are facing any type of felony charge, our Orlando drug distribution attorneys at Dischley Law, PLLC are prepared to help.
+If you are facing any type of felony charge, our Virginia drug distribution attorneys at Dischley Law, PLLC are prepared to help.
 We are familiar with legal mechanisms that can be leveraged to reduce sentencing requirements, including potentially eliminating 20-year mandatory sentences for serious distribution operation cases.
 No matter the circumstances surrounding your case, we are empathetic to your situation and will do everything possible to protect your future.

 “I chose Dischley Law in part because they are a Veteran-owned firm, but also because of their competitive fees and the compassion they demonstrated as I described my case during the consultation”- C.G.

 “After receiving a Reckless Driving summons in Fairfax, VA, I contacted a number of lawyers.
 I found my conversation with Dischley Law to be the most helpful and comforting.”- R.M.